seerocode/reading-schedule/README.md

 ### Result
 A couple of hours of tinkering later and we end up here: a Google calendar populated (using the Google Calendar API) with all the books I want to read for the year, in my desired order, 5 days a week, for the entire year!

+I have the ability to move around the events to days that are better for me with Google calendar integration.
+If Goodreads had something like this, it would be amazing!

 ### Contribute & Disclaimer

 This is a _highly_ personal script (lots of toddler books in here because who can figure them out, amirite?) and was intended for my purposes only.
 Please do fork and use/contribute as you'd like.